rrharvey/grunt-file-blocks/README.md

 # grunt-file-blocks

-Prepares a block in a file by inserting or removing a line (script tag, link, or reference) for each file matching a specified pattern.
+Prepares regions (blocks) in a file by inserting or removing a line (script tag, link, or reference) for each file matching a specified pattern.

 > This plugin is designed for Grunt 0.4 and newer.